iCliniq Logo

 We all know that the spread of coronavirus infection is mainly through the mouth and nose.
 A loss of smell and taste sensation, along with various other symptoms, are seen in COVID-19.
 The reason behind them is SARS-CoV-2, the coronavirus that causes COVID-19 disease.

-Virus from the oral cavity enters the bloodstream through saliva, and it can commonly happen in patients suffering from gum or gingival diseases and periodontal diseases.
-Evidence shows that the blood vessels of the lungs are affected initially rather than airways in patients who are having more virus load in saliva associated with gingivitis, periodontitis and are having an increased risk of death.
-So let us gain some knowledge about plaque, gum, or periodontal infection and how to prevent it, which are responsible for the increased severity of corona infection.
+Viruses from the oral cavity enter the bloodstream through saliva, and it can commonly happen in patients suffering from gum or gingival diseases and periodontal diseases.
+Evidence shows that the blood vessels of the lungs are affected initially rather than the airways in patients who have more virus load in saliva associated with gingivitis, periodontitis and are having an increased risk of death.
+So, let us gain some knowledge about plaque, gum, or periodontal infection and how to prevent it, which are responsible for the increased severity of corona infection.

 Why Is There a Loss of Smell and Taste in COVID-19 Infection?